pbellec/editorial_parcellation/paper.md

 ---
-title: 'Parcellating the parcellation issue'
+title: 'Parcellating the parcellation issue - a proof of concept for reproducible analyses using Neurolibre'
 tags:
   - Preprint
   - Jupyter Book